SuperOfficeDocs/superoffice-docs/docs/de/learn/getting-started/connect-email-doc/index.md

 Connecting your emails, documents, and calendar to SuperOffice will help you work more efficiently and make it easier to collaborate with your colleagues.
 It lets you:

 * Share all communication you have with your customers and contacts, including emails and files, internally.
-* Have all your appointments in SuperOffice linked to the correct contact.
+* Have all your follow-ups in SuperOffice linked to the correct contact.
 * Handle incoming and outgoing invitations.
 * Get your iCal events to show up in your SuperOffice diary.